luismorenogv/massimo-telegram-notifier/README.md

 # Massimo Telegram Notifier

-Massimo Telegram Notifier is a Python-based project that allows you to monitor one or more specific product's availability on Massimo Dutti's website.
-When the desired product size becomes available, the script sends a notification to a specified Telegram chat.
+**Massimo Telegram Notifier** is a Python-based project that allows you to monitor the availability of specific products on Massimo Dutti's website.
+When the desired product size becomes available, the script sends a notification to a specified Telegram chat using a bot.

-The script bypasses the website's anti-bot measures and works with GitHub Actions to execute hourly checks.
+The script works in conjunction with GitHub Actions to perform hourly checks and can be modified to work with other websites by adjusting the web scraping logic.

+## Features

+- Automated hourly checks for product availability on Massimo Dutti.
+- Sends instant notifications to a Telegram chat when the desired size becomes available.
-The web scraping functionality is easily modifiable to adapt to other websites.
+- Easily configurable and adaptable to other websites.

 ## Requirements

+- Python 3.x
 - A Telegram bot token and chat ID.

 ### Obtaining the Telegram Bot Token and Chat ID